Post

 Can you imagine if you had to memorize which of the 50 you need vs the ones you don't?
 Of course not!
 Are all fats equal?
 Of course not!
 Are all unsaturated fats equal?
 You do the math.
 As before, some PUFAs can even be essential micronutrients (we cannot synthesize them and they must be obtained through diet).

 So... where were we again?
-Oh yeah: "what do we know"
+Oh yeah: "what do we know?"

 In summary:

 It's difficult to say definitively that one category of fat is all bad or all good.
 More importantly, it's important to understand how your diet is different than most peoples' diets, and how your levels of LDL/HDL or triglycerides and blood sugars are bad/good (or have unhealthy trends).
-Without throwing animal fats completely under the bus because they have some saturated fat, it's important to know when the rule that cooking meats with unsaturated fats (canola oil, safflower oil, corn oil, peanut oil, olive oil, etc.) turns out to play a role in aging and carcinogenesis.
+Without throwing animal fats completely under the bus because they have some saturated fat, it's important to know when the rule that cooking meats with plant oils exclusively (canola oil, safflower oil, corn oil, peanut oil, olive oil, etc.) turns out to play a role in aging and carcinogenesis.
 Hopefully by the end you'll have more questions to bring to your physicians and nutritionists about how what you eat effects your health.

 Aren’t plant oils better?